 Other international airlines flying into this airport include Air India, Air Bagan, Air China, Air Mandalay, Bangkok Airways, China Airlines, China Southern Airlines, Hong Kong Express Airways, Singapore Airlines and Vietnam Airlines.

-There are also connections to Mandalay, for example from Chiang Mai in Thailand and Kunming in China.
+There are also connections to Mandalay, for example from Bangkok or Chiang Mai in Thailand and Kunming in China.